microsoft/SynapseML/website/docs/features/lightgbm/about.md

         .setUseBarrierExecutionMode(true)
     ...
     <train classifier>
-Note that barrier execution mode can also cause complicated issues, so use it only if needed.
+Note: barrier execution mode can also cause complicated issues, so use it only if needed.